craigcabrey/k8s-unifi-controller/README.md

 ## Using

-Once deployed, the controller will watch for services labeled with `io.github.craigcabrey/unifi-forward-ports` (which can be overridden via the `--label` flag).
-The value of the label should be `true` OR the ID of a firewall group used for tracking IPv6 addresses.
-For example:
+Once deployed, the controller will watch for services labeled with either `io.github.craigcabrey/unifi-forward-ports` (which can be overridden via the `--label` flag) or `io.github.craigcabrey/unifi-firewall-group` (`--firewall-group-label`).
+The former will publish port forward rules for IPv4 services, while the latter will publish firewall groups for IPv6 services.

 ```
 $ k get svc ingress-controller -o yaml